w314/notes/javaNotes/qc/qc1/qc1_spring.md

 - they can be injected as a dependency

 ### Spring/IoC Container
- An object that creates (instantiates) and holds your Spring Beans, then injects them wherever they’re being called in the application.
+ An object that instantiates (creates) and holds your Spring Beans, then injects them wherever they’re being called in the application.
 ### Spring Module
 Parts of the Spring FrameWork
 - required